bcb/vc-scripts/README.rst

 hg-scripts
 ==========

-Recursively check the status of all Mercurial repositories in a given directory.
+Recursively check the status of Mercurial repositories in a given directory.

 * *uncommitted* shows uncommitted changes.
 * *unpulled* shows unpulled changes.